Rolling Meadows Golf Road Transit and Pedestrian Mobility Study

 The City received Congestion Mitigation and Air Quality (CMAQ) funding, with assistance from the RTA, to install two pedestrian signal heads, two miles of sidewalks, and five crosswalks in the study area.
-Installation of these improvements is scheduled to being in 2015.
+Installation of these improvements is scheduled to begin in 2015.

 Pace initiated Call-n-Ride service for the corridor in October 2012.
 Riders per hour weekday average was 2.14 in October 2013.
-Additionally, The Implementation Task Force is working with the TMA of Lake Cook to investigate possible Shuttle Bug service.
+Additionally, the Implementation Task Force is working with the TMA of Lake Cook to investigate possible Shuttle Bug service.